Cruelty and Compassion

 Dreaming Together

-Berek has a talent for understanding Bizra dreams.
+Berek has a talent for understanding Bizra dreams, but it’s not enough.

 I have to find a way to understand their whole message.

-I send my listening body, and it covers a few of the Bizra.
+I send my listening body, to cover a few of the Bizra.

-Each one of the Bizra seems like a pure color, or a pure tone.
+Each one of them seems like a pure color, or a pure tone.

 What does it mean?